-Reported retailer satisfaction continued to be high, registering at 93 percent for the first half of FY 2008.
+The "retailer satisfaction" measure continued to rate near 95 percent "good to excellent" and less than one percent in the "poor to very poor" rating categories in FY 2009.
 Texas Lottery Commission and lottery operator personnel continue to resolve issues at the store level for more satisfactory results.
 In addition, Texas Lottery staff participates in a series of meetings called the Retailer Links.
 These meetings bring top-selling retailers within each of the sales districts to meet with Commission staff who travel to each of those districts.
 Retailers view these meetings as a positive means of furthering communication between the Texas Lottery Commission, the lottery operator, and lottery retailers.